 Last week saw thousands of manufacturers, industry leaders and technology providers descend upon Exhibition Centre in Liverpool for Digital Manufacturing Week 2021.

-The event gave the Digital Manufacturing on a Shoestring project a chance to showcase its low-cost digital solutions and receive direct feedback from a variety of industry players.
+The event gave the Digital Manufacturing on a Shoestring project a chance to showcase its low-cost digital solutions, on the ‘DMW factory’ production line, and receive direct feedback from a variety of industry players.

 Produced by The Manufacturer magazine, Digital Manufacturing Week (DMW) is a national festival of advanced manufacturing.
 A packed schedule of masterclasses, keynotes, roundtable discussions and live demonstrations help delegates unpick the key business challenges of today.
 The Institute for Manufacturing (IfM) plays a key part in the event – gathering information on the latest industry trends and sharing outcomes from new research projects, including Shoestring.

 Alongside other exhibitors showcasing the latest technology, process and thinking behind Industry 4.0, Digital Manufacturing on a Shoestring set up a mock-factory production line at DMW’s Smart Factory Expo.

 The Smart Factory Expo brings together different types of technologies enabling the digital manufacturing revolution.

 Over two days, the Shoestring team – Dr Greg Hawkridge, Anandarup Mukherjee and Kate Price Thomas – carried out live demos showing how low-cost digital solutions could help improve efficiencies on a simulated gearbox production line.

 Three Shoestring solutions were demonstrated: Job tracking (giving real-time visibility on the status of all the jobs in production); Automated parts completeness checking (ensuring all the right parts are collated before being sent to be assembled); and Equipment monitoring solution (monitoring the use of a screwdriver used to assemble the products).